 We’re lucky out here in the West, we have easy access to Hatch Chile Peppers.
 If you can’t find them, or other varieties of roasted chile peppers in the freezer section of your grocery store, check the Mexican Food aisle for canned roasted chile.

-Roasted Green Chile Chicken Tortilla Soup …It’s What’s For Dinner.
+Creamy Chicken Tortilla Soup …It’s What’s For Dinner.